California Gas Water Heater Ban: What You Need to Know

 Can I still install a new gas water heater today?

 Yes, through December 31, 2026.
 After January 1, 2027, new gas tank water heater installations will not be permitted in Alameda County under BAAQMD Rule 9-6.
 If your water heater has failed and you need a replacement now, a gas unit is still an option.
-If your water heater is aging (10 or more years old) and you have time to plan, a proactive switch to a heat pump water heater makes financial sense given the current BayREN rebate availability and operating cost savings.
+If your water heater is aging (10 or more years old) and you have time to plan, a proactive switch to a heat pump water heater can help you avoid an emergency replacement situation, prepare for upcoming installation requirements, and begin realizing operating cost savings sooner.
+MCE previously offered a $2,500 heat pump water heater rebate for qualifying installations within its service territory.
+The allocated funds have been fully reserved, so new reservations for this rebate are no longer available.

 What if I can’t afford a heat pump water heater or my home doesn’t have space for one?